Hamster Age Calculator

 - Monthly expenses: food and bedding should be around $10 per month.

-- Additional expenses: always think of anything unpredictable, such as a health issue, a need to buy new toys, change to another type of food (e.g. if the hamster becomes allergic to something).
+- Additional expenses: always think of anything unpredictable, such as a health issue, a need to buy new toys, or change to another type of food (e.g. if the hamster becomes allergic to something).

 How old is 6 month hamster in human years?